 In addition, NREL participates with local economic development organizations across the state, such as the Metro Denver Economic Development Corporation and the Jefferson Economic Council, to attract clean-energy companies to the region.
 The laboratory also provides technical counseling, special workshops and forums, speakers, and hosts visits for these organizations.

 NREL experts act as advisors to the Metro Mayors Caucus and the Boulder Advisory Council on Climate Change.
 These advisors are an important resource, providing information on energy efficiency and energy cost savings for the community at large.
 Sustainable NREL staff participate in local forums including Collaborative Organizations for a Responsible Environment (CORE) and the University of Colorado at Denver's Sustainable Advisory Committee.

 NREL coordinates with local and regional planning organizations and government agencies to improve land use, transportation, growth, and sustainability within the community.

 Employees are very involved in the community, giving their time, money, and energy.
 As staff levels have grown, so have their contributions, making NREL Jefferson County's leading large-business contributor for three consecutive years in charitable giving.
 Beneficiaries include the Partnership for Colorado and Mile High United Way.

 NREL's Education Center features interactive exhibits about clean-energy technologies and periodically hosts tours and events.
 A community asset, the Education Center serves nearly 30,000 visitors per year—including the general public, students and educators, and leaders of government and private organizations.

-For more information on NREL's benefit to the community, see page 36 of the Sustainable NREL Biennial Report FY 2010–2011.
+For more information on NREL's benefit to the community, see page 81 of the Annual Sustainability Report FY2014.